galaxyproject/bioblend/docs/index.rst

 ============

-If you've run into issues, found a bug, or can't seem to find an answer to your question regarding the use and functionality of Blend, please use `Github Issues <https://github.com/afgane/blend/issues>`_ page to ask your question
+If you've run into issues, found a bug, or can't seem to find an answer to your question regarding the use and functionality of BioBlend, please use `Github Issues <https://github.com/afgane/bioblend/issues>`_ page to ask your question

 Indices and tables
 ==================